FexHub/FexBot/README.md

 `5.` Ready! 😏

 ## Contribution
-If you would like to contribute your idea, fix, etc. - create a Pull request!
+If you would like to contribute your idea, fix, etc. - create a **Pull request**!
 However, please note that each request is checked 😌

 ## Help
 If you have any problems with the use of the bot or with its installation - fell free to contact our server in **[Discord](https://discord.gg/tn8uz2Pf)** 👌